Health and Homelessness Fund For Change

 When you give now, every dollar becomes two thanks to a matching fund powered by the generous anonymous donor family.
 You can donate online, or, to make a gift of shares and securities, please complete our share transfer form, and forward it to your broker.

 The generosity of Londoners is already improving the lives of people experiencing homelessness.
-The Fund for Change has distributed and committed more than $22.2 million to build specialized Hubs and create highly supportive housing residences.
+The Fund for Change has distributed and committed more than $26 million to create long-term solutions to homelessness, including specialized Hubs and highly supportive housing.

-Projects Supported by the Fund for Change – June 2025
+Projects Supported by the Fund for Change – as of Ferburary 2026

 Hub: